isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 The dataset covers the expected period, so data integrity is confirmed, at least on that aspect.

-### Total steps per day (for at least 80% of Fitbit users)
+### Total steps per day (for at least 70% of Fitbit users)

-To explore user activity, I calculated the total steps per day for the days where at least 80% of users (28 out of 35) reported their activity using SQL and a Python notebook.
+To explore user activity, I calculated the total steps per day for the days where at least 70% of users reported their activity using SQL and a Python notebook.

 SQL query:

 ```
 SELECT
     ActivityDate,